Python Like A Pro: How To Deploy Python Application Into Production

 Install the Cloud Foundry CLI tool on your computer.
 This is the tool you will use to interact with Cloud Foundry.
 You can check that the tool is working by issuing the command

 Decide which Cloud Foundry you’re going to use and obtain it’s endpoint URL.
-For demonstration purposes the Pivotal Web Services API endpoint is used in the guide below, but if you don’t have a Cloud Foundry to work with, consider installing Cloud Foundry locally onto Kubernetes on your computer by following the steps in this guide
+If you don’t have a Cloud Foundry to work with, consider installing Cloud Foundry locally onto Kubernetes on your computer by following the steps in this guide

 Note: Cloud Foundry goes by many names.
 There are many ‘certified distributions’ that offer Cloud Foundry as a commercial product.
 The VMware Tanzu Application Service is one example.
 It is certified to meet the Cloud Foundry open-source standard and is fully compatible with the cf CLI tool.